DejanJovanovic021/Info-System/README.md

 This application have info about employees.
 Application use Java and MySQL database.

+Data:

+  1. Name
+  2. Number of years
+  3. Address
+  4. Amount of income

 Function of app:

   1. Display all employees from database.